19hours/sg-statutes/Acts/Accounting Standards Act.md

 (a) the development of accounting standards that require the provision of financial information that —

-(i) assist directors of companies and officers of other entities referred to in section 8(1) to discharge their duties and obligations in relation to financial reporting under the Companies Act or any other written law;
+(i) assists directors of companies and officers of other entities referred to in section 8(1) to discharge their duties and obligations in relation to financial reporting under the Companies Act or any other written law;

 (ii) is relevant to assessing performance, financial position, financing and investment;